daostack/arc.js_legacy/docs/Daos.md

 ```

 !!! note
     It is not possible to add or remove founders.
-In fact, there is no retained sense of who they ever were.
+In fact, there is no retained sense of who they even were .
 They are simply addresses you supply when you create a DAO and to whom will immediately be minted tokens and reputation.

-So this DAO has founders with tokens and reputation, but no way to make proposals, thus nothing on which to vote.
+So this DAO has founders with tokens and reputation, but no way to make proposals, that is, no schemes, and thus nothing on which to vote.
 The DAO needs some schemes, at minimum a [SchemeRegistrar](api/classes/SchemeRegistrarWrapper) with which you can propose to add, modify or remove other schemes.

 ### Creating a new DAO with schemes